 sudo pamac checkupdates -a

 This command will display a list of available updates for your system.
-It will be included in the list if an update for 7-Zip is available.
+The list will include it if an update for 7-Zip is available.

 Next, run the following command to install any available updates for all installed packages, including 7-Zip: